BerriAI/litellm/docs/my-website/docs/simple_proxy.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# 💥 OpenAI Proxy Server - Deploy LiteLLM
+# 💥 LiteLLM Server - Deploy LiteLLM

 A simple, fast, and lightweight **OpenAI-compatible server** to call 100+ LLM APIs in the OpenAI Input/Output format